tudasc/CaPI/README.md

 mpi = by_name("MPI_.*")
 ```

-This example can now be extended to find all functions that are on a callpath to a MPI call:
+To extend this example, we can look at functions that are on a call path to MPI communication:

 ```
 mpi          = by_name("MPI_.*")
 mpi_callpath = %mpi &> on_call_path_to
 ```

-A possible way to reduce overhead is to exclude functions that are marked as `inline`.
+Another way to reduce overhead is to exclude functions that are marked as `inline`.
 To achieve this, we need the `inline_specified` selector and combine the results using the `subtract` selector.
 Note that `subtract` takes two input pipelines, which are specified as a tuple enclosed in square brackets `[A, B]`.
 Adding this to the previous query, we get the following query: